 over 4 years by John Brigg 5 / 5I visited the garden in early January, but even with the colours bleached out by winter, the shapes and textures under a glint of frost were at once restful and inviting.
 It's a diffrent kind of garden based on grasses and unusual plants with meandering paths and quiet pools.
 I'd love to return when the garden is in full bloom - to wander, take a seat and enjoy the peaceful atmosphere.

-over 4 years by Charlotte 5 / 5This is a truly astounding garden, planted in the naturalistic style ... don't miss it.
+almost 5 years by Charlotte 5 / 5This is a truly astounding garden, planted in the naturalistic style ... don't miss it.

-over 4 years by Selina Botham 5 / 5A treat of a garden for those who like the naturalistic style.
+almost 5 years by Selina Botham 5 / 5A treat of a garden for those who like the naturalistic style.
 Sweeping curved paths invite you in and blocks of bold planting enfold you.
 The atmosphere of this garden in autumn when I visited is peaceful and that of gracefully fading blooms rich with wildlife even then.
 As a designer I appreciate the imaginative use of plants and space in this garden - very inspiring and also low maintenance.
 I long to design large gardens in this style - its great for wildlife and people alike.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.